 - All tooth surfaces are visible and accessible:

-Stains caused by food, drinks, or oral hygiene challenges during treatment become clearer once your orthodontic appliances are gone.
+Stains caused by food, drinks, or oral hygiene challenges during treatment become clearer once your orthodontic appliances are removed.
 This makes it easier to identify if whitening is suitable and how noticeable the changes might be.
-Your dental professional can guide you through this evaluation. - Tooth movement is no longer ongoing:
+A dental professional can guide you through this evaluation. - Tooth movement is no longer ongoing:

 Whitening before treatment is complete may lead to uneven results due to shifting teeth.
 Once movement has settled, your tooth surfaces remain in a stable position.
 This provides a more consistent base for bleaching agents. - Post-treatment whitening can address staining from braces or aligners:

 During orthodontic care, some areas may develop more staining than others.
-Whitening after treatment can help reduce this uneven appearance and improve the overall look of your smile.
-It’s often part of the final phase for people wanting to refine their results. - Whitening can coincide with retainer use:
+Whitening after treatment can help reduce this unevenness and improve the overall appearance of your smile.
+It’s often part of the final phase for patients wanting to refine their treatment results.

 Can You Whiten Teeth While Wearing Braces?